agschwender/pilbox/README.md

 Clip
 ----

-The image is resized to fit within a `500x400` box, producing an image that is `500x334`.
+The image is resized to fit within a `500x400` box, maintaing aspect ratio and producing an image that is `500x334`.
 Clipping is useful when no portion of the image can be lost and it is acceptable that the image not be exactly the supplied dimensions, but merely fit within the dimensions.

 ![Clipped image](pilbox/test/data/expected/example-500x400-clip.jpg)